marlonfrank30/f5-journeys/README.md

            ├─11186 /sbin/iscsid
            └─11187 /sbin/iscsid

-2) Installing iSCSI tools
+## iSCSI services installation
-If iSCSI initiator is not installed on your node, install open-iscsi packages using the following commands.
+2) Installing iSCSI tools - If iSCSI initiator is not installed on your node, install open-iscsi packages using the following commands.

 ```
 sudo apt-get update